This webpage includes information for parents regarding health issues at school. Please contact your school nurse if you have further questions.

 (Reference: WSD 3416, RCW 28A.210.260)

-Please don’t send a parent request to have your child kept in from recess.
-A child who is too sick to go out to recess is too ill to be in school.
+Please don’t send a parent request to have your child kept in from lunch or recess.
+A child who is too sick to go out to recess (or participate in PE) is too ill to be in school.

-If your child’s illness persists or if you have other questions, please call your healthcare provider.
+If your child’s illness persists or if you have other questions, please contact your healthcare provider.

 · Be sure they get plenty of rest each night.